Arriving on the App Store this week

 Train Smarter

-Get a personalized plan that adapts session by session — pushing when you're ready, recovering when you need it.
+Get a personalized plan that adapts session by session, pushing when you're ready and recovering when you need it.

 Be first in the water